openshift-evangelists/pseudo-vps-quickstart/README.md

 ...
 ```

+So long as the S2I builder doesn't remove the original files when building the application, you should be able to run ``assemble`` multiples, creating that dummy file under ``/tmp/src`` as necessary.

 To run your web application, run the ``/usr/libexec/s2i/run`` script, or ``/opt/app-root/src/.s2i/bin/run`` if you had overridden it in your source code repository.

 ```